stoneshadows/MCC/README.md

 # Markov Model Based Coverage Testing of Deep Learning Software Systems

 ## Overview
-This project implements Markov model-based coverage testing for deep learning software systems using datasets from PyTorch's `torchvision.datasets`, including MNIST, SVHN, and CIFAR-10.
+This project implements Markov model-based coverage testing for deep learning software systems.
+The process of coverage testing is formalized and quantified by constructing Markov models based on critical neurons extracted using Layer-wise Relevance Propagation in the structure of DNNs.
+The difference in the transition matrix of Markov chains between training and testing data is measured by KL divergence, and it is developed as a coverage criterion.

 ## Table of Contents
 - [Data Preparation](#data-preparation)